jcqiao/Javascript_learning/interviews/React/React.md

 ## Why can't we use an async function as a callback to useEffect

-We can't use an async function directly because useEffect expects the callback to return a cleanup function or undefined.
-However, an async function always returns a promise, which doesn’t fit this expectation.
-React doesn't know how to handle a promise for cleanup.
+useEffect expects its callback to return a cleanup function or undefined.
+Cleanup functions are used to handle things like unsubscribing from an event or canceling a timer when the component unmounts or the effect re-runs.

-To handle async logic in useEffect, you can define the async function inside the effect and call it, instead of returning it directly.
-This way, useEffect can still return a cleanup function properly.
+An async function, on the other hand, always returns a promise, even if you don't explicitly return one.
+Promises are not functions and cannot be used as cleanup logic.
+React would not know how to handle the promise as a return value, which is why it disallows the use of async functions directly in useEffect.